alissatroiano/Dash/README.md

 - The **cycle method** used to create different columns and rows on the recipes landing page was learned by reading the Tips and Tricks portion of [Jinja's documentaton](https://jinja.palletsprojects.com/en/2.11.x/tricks/).

 - The media queries defined in the stylesheet for tablets and large devices were copied/learned from [W3 Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).

+- I followed the steps provided by this article, [How to use Flask to upload files to Amazon s3](https://www.zabana.me/notes/flask-tutorial-upload-files-amazon-s3) to understand and implement uploading files to an Amazon S3 bucket using the Flask web framework for Python.

 ### Content